NKU-EmbeddedSystem/FreqSYN/README.md

-This is the Official PyTorch implementation of our ICASSP2025 paper "So Far Yet So Near: Time series data augmentation with exploring non-semantic boundaries based on reinforcement learning".
+# So Far Yet So Near: Time series data augmentation with exploring non-semantic boundaries based on reinforcement learning (ICASSP2025)

-# So Far Yet So Near: Time series data augmentation with exploring non-semantic boundaries based on reinforcement learning
+### This is the Official PyTorch implementation of our ICASSP2025 paper "So Far Yet So Near: Time series data augmentation with exploring non-semantic boundaries based on reinforcement learning".

 ![Alt text](FreqSYN/Fig/FreqSYN.jpg)